 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies, and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-We did identify a certain deficiency in internal controls, as described in the accompanying schedule of findings and responses that we consider to be a material weakness (2019-001).
+We did identify certain deficiencies in internal controls, as described in the accompanying schedule of findings and responses that we consider to be a material weakness (2020-001) and a significant deficiency (2020-002).